 Both the London and Scotland police chief try to keep Rebus and Clarke from interfering with the G8 proceedings, but the two detectives are determined to work on behalf of the victims of the crimes they are investigating.
 They liken their quest to that of the G8 protestors who climb to the top of Edinburgh’s Calton Hill to commemorate the lives lost during the Iraq conflict in a ceremony called “Naming the Dead.”

-Rebus knew that, being so close to retirement, he could late these cases go:
+Rebus knew that, being so close to retirement, he could in theory let these cases go:

 Nobody but the dead.”

 But he has spent his life dedicated to the dead, at the cost of the living: